brk-a/LearnGo/0x08-isolation/0-isolation.md

         docker exec -it mysql8 mysql -uroot -ppassword123 fnbank
     ```

-* in the mySQL environment, run the following
+* in the mySQL terminal, run the following

     ```mysql
         select @@trasaction_isolation;